 In general, dairy products are also a good source of calcium and vitamin D, though these benefits may not outweigh the potential increase in symptoms.

 Many people can consume dairy without having any adverse side effects.
 However, a growing number of people worldwide experience intolerances and allergies to a wide range of foods, including dairy.

 Milk allergy, most common in children but still present in adults, can carry severe side effects beyond acid reflux.
 If you suspect you or your child has a dairy allergy, you should seek immediate medical attention.
 A severe allergic reaction to dairy may lead to anaphylaxis.

 - swelling of the lips, tongue, or throat

 - stomach pain

-If you think dairy is contributing to your acid reflux, consider trying a dairy substitute.
+If you think dairy is contributing to your acid reflux, elimination is your first step.
+You may find that over time you have less desire for dairy products in general.
+You can also consider trying a dairy substitute.
 These days, you can find an alternative for most dairy products on the market.

 Some popular brands include:

 - Earth Balance